GANESH-KORGAONKAR/Whac-a-Mole/README.md

 ## Credits

 I watched a tutorial video on YouTube for this project on how to code and make this game.
 I coded the game by watching the tutorial and made some additional features suggested by the video creator.
 The name of the YouTube channel is Kenny Yip Coding.
+Additionally, I received valuable assistance in adding comments and refining the code from ChatGPT.

 ## Enjoy playing the Whac-A-Mole Game!